Fritta013/Research-Track-Assignment-1/python_simulator-assignment22/robot-sim/README.md

 ![Final Setup!](images/finish.png "Final")

-To obtain this result, this Readme file is organized as such:
+To obtain this result,follow this ReadMe file which is organized as such:

 * Installing and running
   * Dependencies